 Caribou voters lean Republican during high turnout on Election Day

-CARIBOU, Maine – Excitement around the U.S. presidential race led to more voters than normal turning out to the polls in Caribou Tuesday.
+CARIBOU, Maine – Excitement around the U.S. presidential race led to voter turnout that surpassed that of 2020 at the election polls in Caribou Tuesday.

-In a close race for Maine’s 2nd congressional district, voters also leaned Republican and supported Austin Theriault over Democratic candidate Jared Golden.
+In a close race for Maine’s 2nd congressional district, Caribou voters also leaned Republican and supported Austin Theriault over Democratic candidate Jared Golden.
 Theriault gained 55.2 percent of votes, totaling 2,159, while Golden snagged 44.8 percent, or 1,752 votes.
-The final outcome of that race has yet to be determined.
+Golden ended up winning reelection, claiming 188,587 votes over Theriault’s 185,785.

 A majority also supported other Republican candidates.
 Sue Bernard was declared the winner for State Senate District 1 over Democrat Vaughn McLaughlin.
 In Caribou, she gained 67.4 percent of total votes, or 2,645.
 McLaughlin had 32.5 percent, or 1,278.